 Preparing the shapefile

-In order to import the shapefile as expected, the shapefile will need to meet the following criteria:
+In order to import the shapefile as expected, in addition to the mandatory file requirements in our Introduction to the Shapefile Importer article, the shapefile will need to meet the following criteria:

 - The shapefile must contain only 1 layer - The tool loops through all polygons in 1 layer, so please remove all other layers

 - Polygons must not have any holes/cutout areas - For example, a ring doughnut shape will be rejected

 - The areas will need to be singular polygons rather than multiple polygons - For example, an area that contains 2 or more non-connected polygons will not be imported.

 - The shapefile's attribute table must have a name column - please add this from within your GIS platform, then export your shapefile.

 - The shapefile's Coordinate Reference System (CRS) must be World Geodetic System (WGS84) - please define this for your shapefile from within your GIS platform, then export your shapefile.